Social Media: What does the future look like?

 Pinterest, on the other hand, has the advantage of ‘clickability’ meaning that brands can offer their followers an easy and immediate way of purchasing anything they’ve pinned – and are thus able to drive both business and sales through social media.

-And with the strength of global superstar Justin Timberlake behind the re-launch of MySpace, who knows what the future holds for social media?
+With Facebook just announcing the plans to become Meta, a short version of the metaverse, who knows what the future holds for social media?